 Essay 1: What matters most to you, and why?
 (650 words suggested)

-Personal MBA Coach’s Quick Tips: Take considerable time to reflect upon what you are most passionate about.
+Personal MBA Coach’s Quick Tips: Take considerable time to reflect on what you are most passionate about.
 In an ideal scenario, you have acted on this passion, and it is reflected in more than one aspect of your life.
 Think carefully about why this passion is important to you, and do not forget the WHAT here.
 At the end of the day, a cause or passion that you have done nothing with will not resonate strongly with the admissions committee (or be very believable).

 Essay 2: Why Stanford?
-(400 words suggested)
+(350 words suggested)

 Personal MBA Coach’s Quick Tips: For this second Stanford GSB essay, start by setting up why you want an MBA, including your goals and the skills needed to make these goals a reality.
 Then, make it clear how Stanford specifically will help you fill these skill gaps, mentioning classes, clubs, and programs that interest you.
-Do not forget to detail what draws you to Stanford’s culture as well!
+Remember to detail what draws you to Stanford’s culture as well!

 For more Stanford GSB essay advice, check out Personal MBA Coach’s full blog here.